-Figure A 15: Biowaste treatment which is not composting or anaerobic digestion recycling collection point
+Figure A 15: Biowaste treatment which is not composting or anaerobic digestion recycling collection point materials in red boxes to the right are mechanically removed

 \The outputs must have a similar quantity of recycled content in relation to input, and must be used as a recycled product, material or substance.
 If recycled outputs are less than biowaste inputs, then then the amounts to be reported as recycled should be scaled downwards accordingly.